fullcontact/fullcontact-objc/README.md

 fullcontact-objc is a library for iOS and Mac OS X. It's built on top of [AFNetworking](https://github.com/AFNetworking/AFNetworking) and provides connectivity to the [FullContact Developer API](http://www.fullcontact.com/developer/docs/) endpoints.

 ###Why we love it…
-fullcontact-objc makes it painless to access the FullContact Developer API in your iOS or Mac OS X apps - in fact, we use it ourselves in our own apps such as [FullContact Card Reader](https://itunes.apple.com/us/app/fullcontact-business-card/id576780807?mt=8).
+fullcontact-objc makes it painless to access the FullContact Developer API in your iOS or Mac OS X apps.

 Currently this library has support for the following FullContact endpoints: